gamesbook/protograf/docs/source/customised_shapes.rst

       - *x* and *y* - set the lower-left position of the Hexagon
       - *height* - sets the distance from flat-edge to flat-edge
       - *dot* - sets the size of dot at the centre
-      - *dot_stroke*  - sets the color of the dot.
-Note that the dot is "filled in" with that same color.
+      - *dot_stroke*  - sets the color of the dot (the dot is "filled in" with the same color)
       - *cross* - sets the length of each of the two lines that cross at the centre
       - *cross_stroke*  - sets the color of the cross lines
       - *cross_stroke_width* - sets the thickness of the cross lines